Grassfarming

 (French, P., Stanton, C., Lawless,

 F., O'Riordan, E.G., Monahan, F., Caffrey, P.J. and Moloney, A.P.
+1999a.

-diets.
-Journal of Animal Science.
+of Animal Science.
 Submitted)

-deadliest form of E. Coli is more common than
+The deadliest form of E. Coli is

-to transmit the disease.
+less likely to transmit the disease.

 A study in the March 28th, 2000 issue of the Proceedings

-of the National Academy of Sciences reports
+of the National Academy of Sciences reports that

-strain of E. coli bacteria ( 0157:H) This
+of E. coli bacteria ( 0157:H) This is ten times

-is ten times higher than earlier estimates.
+higher than earlier estimates.

 As explained in more detail in Why